The official blog of the Lung Institute.

 Stem Cell Therapy for Black Lung Disease

-If you or a loved one suffers from an occupational lung disease like black lung, contact the Lung Institute to find out if stem cell therapy can help get your life back within reach.
-Contact the Lung Institute by calling (800) 729-3065 to see if you qualify.
+If you or a loved one suffers from an occupational lung disease like black lung disease in Pittsburgh or pneumoconiosis, contact the Lung Institute to find out if stem cell therapy can help get your life back within reach.
+Contact the Lung Institute by calling (800) 729-3065 to learn more.